Open-Cascade-SAS/OCCT/dox/user_guides/ocaf_wp/ocaf_wp.md

   If you need application specific data not provided with  OCAF, for example, to incorporate a finite element model in the data structure,
-  you define a new attribute class containing the mesh, and you include its persistent homolog in a new file format.
+  you define a new attribute class containing the mesh, and you include its persistent homologue in a new file format.

   Once you have implemented the commands which create and modify the data structure according to your specification, OCAF provides you, without any additional programming: